 A trustworthy team capable of compliance with contractual sponsorship obligations

+BUT most small festivals and emerging producers never pitch, or fail to pitch sucessfully, because they lack the insights and skills to meet confidently with potential sponsors.
 The result?
 Festival strands get cut or minimised.
 Shows go undercast and don’t match the ambition.
 Producers rely on chasing Arts Council grants when €5K-€20K sponsor deals could be sourced.

 I brokered and managed a multi-annual sponsorship of Scoil Scairte, founded by Kathy Scott with Manchán Magan, by Foras na Gaeilge, who continue to support this groundbreaking approach to learning An Ghaeilge.